Roosevelt High School

 • Enough year-long or semester electives to fill your schedule

 If you haven’t taken Health, you must take it in 12th grade.
+Email your future Roosevelt Counselor for options to complete this graduation requirement.

 Courses that require an application or audition: